oracle-livelabs/multicloud/wls-for-oci-autoscaling/create-stack/create-stack.md

 In this task, We download Apache Jmeter and Configure PATH varibale in the Cloud Shell.
 We use Jmeter for simulating the CPU Load in the WebLogic Cluster.

 1. Go back to the browser tab where you have open the Cloud Shell, and than copy and paste the following command to download the Jmeter and unzip it as shown below.

     ```bash
     <copy>cd ~
     wget https://dlcdn.apache.org//jmeter/binaries/apache-jmeter-5.6.3.zip
     unzip apache-jmeter-5.6.3.zip</copy>
     ```
+    > Press *enter* to ensure both commands are executed successfully.

 ## Task 3: Download Load generating files